bkuhlmann/gemsmith/README.md

 - Move your `~/.gemsmith/settings.yml` settings to the new `~/.gemsmithrc` file.
 Refer to the Setup documentation mentioned above for details.
-- The `--cli/-c` create option has been replaced with the `--bin/-b` create option.
+- The `--cli/-c` create option has replaced the `--bin/-b` create option.
 - The `--code-climate` create option shortcut is now `-C` instead of `-c`.
 - [Tocer](https://github.com/bkuhlmann/tocer) has replaced [DocToc](https://github.com/thlorenz/doctoc) as a pure Ruby
   implementation for generating README table of contents and removing the dependency on NPM.
 - The `rake readme:toc` task has been replaced with `rake doc`.
-- Using Rake to build or publish a gem will fail if uncommitted Git changes are detected helping to prevent you from publishing a gem with missing changes.
+- Using Rake to build, release, or publish a gem will fail if uncommitted Git changes are detected which prevent you from publishing a gem prematurely.

 # Tests